eonarheim/eonarheim.github.io/docs/sound.md

 The Sound object allows games built in Excalibur to have basic audio components, from sound tracks to sound effects.
-It is generally recommended to preload sound using the "PreloadedSound" object.
+It is generally recommended to preload sound using the "Sound" object.

 ## Usage
 --------